-Certain varieties of ivy plants like full sun, making them good candidates for your sunny areas.
-Ivy describes a variety of creeping and climbing vine used as a landscape ground cover or to cover buildings to give them a genteel, aged appearance.
+Certain species and cultivars of ivy plants like full sun, making them good candidates for your sunny areas.
+Ivy describes a variety of creeping and climbing vines used as a landscape ground cover or to cover buildings to give them a genteel, aged appearance.

 There’s no single answer to whether ivy plants like full sun since different ivy species have different sun tolerances.
 Sun-loving varieties thrive in full sun to partial shade; shade-loving types thrive in dappled to deep shade.

 A popular sun-loving ivy variety is Boston ivy (Parthenocissus tricuspidata, USDA zones 4-8), a deciduous winter-hardy ivy.
 Its triple-lobed leaves turn bright burgundy in the fall before being shed for winter.
 Boston ivy does best in full sun, but it can also grow well in partial sun.

 Other varieties can handle some sun but prefer partial shade.
 Persian ivy (Hedera colchica, zones 6-9) is an evergreen ivy with large, thick leaves, suited for southern states.
 It thrives in part to full shade.
 Japanese ivy (Hedera rhombea, zones 8-9) has evergreen leaves with a narrow cream margin, and is suited to southern states.
 It can handle full sun, partial shade and dappled sunlight conditions.

 Popular shade-loving ivy includes English ivy (Hedera helix, zones 4-13), an evergreen ivy with tri-lobed leaves that's moderately winter hardy.
 Algerian ivy (Hedera canariensis, zones 7-9) is an evergreen ivy with large green and bronze leaves, suited for southern states.

 Indoor Ivy Plants